maroskukan/podman-on-linux/README.md

 podman search httpd
 ```

 To start an container use `podman run` command.
 The `it` argument starts an interactive terminal session in bash shell.
+This will automatically download the image if it not present locally.

 ```bash
 podman run -it rhscl/httpd-24-rhel7 /bin/bash